 Fine Arts.
 This division offers instruction in Art, Music, Speech, and Theater to support the General Studies curriculum for students pursuing the associate in arts, associate in science, associate in applied science, and certificate credentials and to fulfill the needs of students majoring in Art, Music, Communications, and Theater.

-In addition, the division is home to The Wallace Sound, the College choral ensemble, and it produces two theater productions yearly and displays student and faculty art on the campus and in the community.
+In addition, the division is home to The Wallace Sound and the College's Choral Ensemble The Fine Arts Division produces two theater productions yearly and displays student and faculty art on the campus and in the community.

 Humanities and Social Sciences.
-This division offers instruction in Anthropology, Geography, History, Philosophy, Political Science, Religion, and Spanish to support the General Studies curriculum for students pursuing the associate in arts, associate in science, associate in applied science, and certificate credentials.
+This division offers instruction in Anthropology, Economics, Geography, History, Orientation, Philosophy, Political Science, Psychology, Religion, Sociology, and Spanish to support the General Studies curriculum for students pursuing the associate in arts, associate in science, associate in applied science, and certificate credentials.